krkulkarni/DRCluster/README.txt

 ## Overview

-### BLAST/jackhmmer all vs. all sequence comparison
+### BLAST+/jackhmmer all vs. all sequence comparison
-- BLAST: Convert FASTA file to protein database and search using FASTA file as query
+- BLAST+: Convert FASTA file to protein database and search using FASTA file as query
 - jackhmmer: PSI-BLAST-like iterative search of a FASTA query against itself

 Results are stored in a abstracted pairwise, symmetric, similarity matrix.